August Hoch: Biography

 Hoch formally left McLean Hospital on 23 June 1905.
 On 1 July 1905, Hoch began a new position at the Bloomingdale Hospital in White Plains, New York as its first assistant physician and special clinician.
 It was there that he became interested in psychoanalysis, which he believed would illuminate the field of human conduct.
 In 1908 he spent time in Zurich at the Burgholzli Mental Hospital with its director, Eugen Bleuler, and second-in-command Carl Gustav Jung where he deepened his knowledge of psychoanalysis, was trained in the use of the word association experiment, and became familiar with a new disease concept – schizophrenia – which Bleuler had first proposed in a publication that year.
 After four years at Bloomingdale, in July 1909 he was offered the directorship of the New York State Psychiatric Institute, following Dr. Adolf Meyer (psychiatrist) who was moving to the Johns Hopkins University.
 A major objective was to use the New York State Psychiatric Institute's services as an educational locus for physicians working in the state hospitals.

 While at Bloomingdale, in 1909 Hoch put in his application to become a naturalized U.S. citizen, and it was granted in August 1911 when he resided in New York.

 Hoch was actively involved in psychiatric organizations.
 He was president of the New York Psychiatric Society in 1908 and in 1909; president of the American Psychopathological Society in 1913; and president of the American Psychoanalytic Association in 1913 and in 1914.
 He was a member of the American Neurological Society, the American Medico-Psychological Society (now the American Psychiatric Association), and the New York Neurological Society.
 He was a leader in planning a scientific psychiatric journal by the Institute titled Psychiatric Bulletin.

 Legacy

-In 6 March 1913, Hoch introduced Eugen Bleuler's disease concept of schizophrenia to elite American alienists and neurologists for the first time during a meeting of the New York Psychiatrical Society.
+On 6 March 1913, Hoch introduced Eugen Bleuler's disease concept of schizophrenia to elite American alienists and neurologists for the first time during a meeting of the New York Psychiatrical Society.
 According to him, "all of them made a lot of fun at the term, but it is remarkable what one can get used to."

 Hoch wrote most of one book, Benign Stupors: A Study of a New Manic-Depressive Reaction Type, which was published posthumously after an ailing Hoch asked psychiatrist John T. MacCurdy to finish it for him after his death.

 He retired from the New York State Psychiatric Institute on 1 October 1917 because of ill health and moved to California.
 He was the live-in psychiatrist for Stanley McCormick at his Riven Rock estate in Santa Barbara.
 He died on 23 September 1919 of nephritis at the University Hospital in San Francisco, California.